lucafabbian/lucafabbian.github.io/public/curriculum/Luca-Fabbian-Curriculum-ENG.typ

   ]

   I worked on Daphne (a project about monitoring forests with smart sensors), developing a backend from scratch with AWS, Serverless and Node.
-I also developed a frontend, with _JavaScript+Svelte_, to view and label data.
+I also developed a frontend, with _JavaScript + Svelte_, to view and label data.

   I worked again on the Zephyrus framework: a major rewrite with ZeroMQ instead of ROS improved